-- 4.1.1 There has been consultation with the Private Sector Housing Team, Housing Leeds' Housing Management and Housing Leeds' Property and Contracts divisions and they support the purchase of the property and the conversion plans. - 4.1.2 Ward members have been consulted about the proposed purchase and are supportive. - 4.2 Equality and Diversity / Cohesion and Integration.
+- 4.1.1 There has been consultation with the Private Sector Housing Team, Housing Leeds' Housing Management and Housing Leeds' Property and Contracts divisions and they support the purchase of the property and the conversion plans. - 4.1.2 Ward members have been consulted about the purchase and have raised no objections.

+4.2 Equality and Diversity / Cohesion and Integration.